Santiso-Group/despasito/docs/getting_started.rst

 Getting Started
 ===============

-.. warning:: This package is not ready for distribution.

 Install Package
 ---------------
 .. note:: DESPASITO is not yet available on pip or conda-forge, but it is a package that can be installed in your python environment.